farcasterxyz/contracts/docs/docs.md

 ## 1.3.
 Storage Registry

 The StorageRegistry contract lets anyone rent units of storage space on Farcaster Hubs for a given fid.
 Payment must be made in Ethereum to acquire storage for a year.
-Acquiring storage emits an event that is read off-chain by the Farcaster Hubs, which allocate space to the user.
+Acquiring storage emits an event that is read offchain by the Farcaster Hubs, which allocate space to the user.
 The contract will deprecate itself one year after deployment, and we expect to launch a new contract with updated logic.
 For more details, see [FIP-6](https://github.com/farcasterxyz/protocol/discussions/98).

 ### Pricing